Phage Therapy: Meeting the Challenge of Drug-Resistant Bacterial Infections

 phages attacking a bacterial pathogen

 How do we treat infectious diseases caused by MDR bacteria if there are no naturally occurring phages available to target the pathogenic bacteria?
 One approach that’s showing promise is the use of CRISPR-Cas9 gene editing technology to create modified bacteriophages.
 Eligo Bioscience (Paris, France) is one company using CRISPR-based targeting approaches to target pathogenic bacteria, such as methicillin-resistant Staphylococcus aureus (MRSA) and pathogenic strains of Cutibacterium acnes (4).
-Other companies commercializing phage therapy include BiomX (Ness Ziona, Israel), Armata Pharmaceuticals (Los Angeles, California), Adaptive Phage Therapeutics (Gaithersburg, Maryland) and SNIPR Biome (Copenhagen, Denmark).
+Other companies commercializing phage therapy include BiomX (Ness Ziona, Israel), Armata Pharmaceuticals (Los Angeles, California), Adaptive Phage Therapeutics (Gaithersburg, Maryland; recently acquired) and SNIPR Biome (Copenhagen, Denmark).

 Another therapeutic option for drug-resistant bacterial infections involves endolysins, which are phage-encoded enzymes that lyse bacteria by specifically hydrolyzing the bacterial cell wall of Gram-positive bacteria.
 Endolysins have proved effective in combating several common Gram-positive pathogens, including MRSA, Bacillus anthracis, Streptococcus pneumoniae and Clostridium perfringens (reviewed in 5, 6).